B1NARY-GR0UP/nwa/README.md

 Both **`--skip` (`-s`)** and the **working path** support patterns recognized by [doublestar](https://github.com/bmatcuk/doublestar#patterns).

-However, some shells may interpret these patterns (e.g., `**`), which could cause NWA to behave unexpectedly.
+However, some shells may interpret these patterns (e.g. `**`), which could cause NWA to behave unexpectedly.

 The best way to resolve this issue is to **wrap your paths in double quotes (`""`)**.